We are moving in the right direction

 I have never seen a time like this.
-Things are moving so fast: the media and policy makers are opening their eyes to substance abuse, driven largely by white middle-class families who have tragically lost a loved one to opioid overdose.
-The treatment field is responding with lightening speed, positioning themselves in this newly lucrative market.
+Things are moving so fast.
+The media and policy makers are opening their eyes to substance abuse.
+This is driven largely by white middle-class families who have tragically lost a loved one to opioid overdose.
+The treatment field is responding with lightening speed, by positioning themselves in this newly lucrative market.

 People in recovery, over 24 million in this country, are outing themselves.
 Family members who have lost someone to drugs are refocusing the purpose of their lives to combatting the problem.

-There are apps, concierge-tailored services for discerning elites, AA-bashers, disease proponents, and science-based demigods of both medication-assisted and behavioral interventions –all elbowing their way in to vie for first position.
+There are apps, concierge-tailored services for discerning elites, AA-bashers, disease proponents.
+Yes, there are even science-based demigods of both medication-assisted and behavioral interventions.
+All of them are elbowing their way in to vie for first position.

 As a family member, how do you navigate all of this?

 I’d like to suggest a course of action.

 1. If you believe your loved one has a problem with alcohol or drugs, then the chances are very good that it is worse than you think.
 What I mean is that your loved one’s level of use and its consequences are likely greater than what you’ve been able to determine.
 It’s time to move now.

 So collect yourself, make a plan, and learn all you can about how to: